mrmachine/plex-cloud-suite/README.md

 Remote storage like Amazon Cloud Drive is good enough to store and stream media, but is not ideal for downloading and extracting files.
 For that, we have `/mnt/local-storage`.

-A UnionFS volume is mounted at `/mnt/storage`, which provides seamless read/write access to `/mnt/local-storage` and read-only access to `/mnt/acd-storage`.
+A UnionFS volume is mounted at `/mnt/storage`, which provides seamless read/write access to `/mnt/local-storage` and `/mnt/acd-storage`.
 This makes newly downloaded files immediately available to Plex Media Server.

 The `local-to-acd.py` script is executed on a schedule, and will move all media library files from `/mnt/local-storage` to `/mnt/acd-storage`.